mataralhawiti/customer-engagement-pipeline/README.md

 # Customer Engagement Pipeline

 A real-time Change Data Capture (CDC) streaming pipeline that enriches engagement events with content metadata using PostgreSQL, Debezium Server, Google Cloud Pub/Sub Emulator, Apache Beam, BigQuery, and third-party API integration.
+The pipeline is meant to run locally utlziing Docker and Python.
+However, an alternative on how the same pipeline can be implemented fully on Google Cloud is provided for reference, please see [Google Cloud Architecture](#google-cloud-architecture).

 ## Table of Contents